DHersh3094/USGS-LiDAR-CLI-Tool/README.md

 - Visualizations show dataset coverage
 - Detailed info.txt file with dataset information
 - LAZ files are named after the input GeoJSON

+The map above shows the geographic boundaries of all available USGS LiDAR datasets.
+This data is pulled directly from the [USGS LiDAR boundaries source](https://raw.githubusercontent.com/hobu/usgs-lidar/master/boundaries/resources.geojson) - the same source used by the CLI tool when finding datasets.

+**Click on the map image** to access an interactive version where you can:
+- Zoom in to specific regions
+- Click on dataset boundaries to see details (name, URL, and year)
+- Pan across the map to explore all available data
+- See the color-coded legend showing dataset collection decades

+The interactive map is always in sync with the latest dataset information as it fetches directly from the source URL.

 ## Known Issues and Bugs